Welcome to the January 2017 Psychology Tools newsletter!

 PSYCHOLOGY TOOLS FOR PANIC

-Our driving philosophy for Psychology Tools is to make amazing psychological resources to support professionals.
+My driving philosophy for Psychology Tools is that I want psychological resources to be free for everyone.
 In that spirit all of the worksheets from the book Self-Help Tools For Panic are now nicely collected on the anxiety page.
 If you think they look useful the book is a great treatment manual / client workbook for panic.
 Newsletter subscribers can get 10% off the digital versions using the code “january20”.
 Buy it here.

-We also enjoyed a selection of videos from a recent symposium about alternatives to the biological model of psychiatry.
-These three were all good but John Read’s talk is particularly engaging.
+I also enjoyed a selection of videos from a recent symposium about alternatives to the biological model of psychiatry.
+These three were all good but and found John Read’s talk particularly engaging.